-Another great tool for putting emotion in your fine art landscape photography is colour.
-Control the overall colour of the image with the white balance setting of your camera, and don’t be afraid of a bit of colour cast.
+Another great tool for putting emotion in your fine art landscape photography is color.
+Control the overall color of the image with the white balance setting of your camera, and don’t be afraid of a bit of color cast.

 Photos don’t always have to be neutral.
-Bright and warm colours can really add energy and an overall positive feeling.
+Bright and warm colors can really add energy and an overall positive feeling.

-Keep in mind that pictures that warm colours demand attention, whereas cooler tones are easier on the brain.
+Keep in mind that pictures that warm colors demand attention, whereas cooler tones are easier on the brain.